-This project seeks to improve the provision of inspection and diagnostic services by the Republic of Azerbaijan's State Phytosanitary Control Service (SPCS) and the State Customs Service in order to maintain the necessary level of phytosanitary protection for agricultural production and ecosystems in the country.
+The project aimed to improve the provision of inspection and diagnostic services by the Republic of Azerbaijan's State Phytosanitary Control Service (SPCS) and the State Customs Committee (SCC) in order to maintain the necessary level of phytosanitary protection for agricultural production and ecosystems in the country.

-One key challenge is that as a result of the new "single window" principle, the SPCS is no longer present at border points.
-Now, in order to prevent the introduction and distribution of harmful organisms in the country, customs authorities need to constantly inform the SPSC concerning non-compliant imports.
-The process of official customs clearance of imported regulated articles is completed in destination after phytosanitary quarantine inspection and laboratory analysis.
-The customs authorities also apply corresponding measures whenever indicated by the SPCS.
+One key challenge was that as a result of the "Single Window" principle, the SPCS was no longer present at border points.
+In order to prevent the introduction and spread of harmful organisms in the country, SCC authorities needed to constantly inform the SPSC concerning non-compliant imports.
+The process of official Customs clearance of imported regulated articles was completed at destination after phytosanitary quarantine inspection and laboratory analysis.
+SCC authorities applied corresponding measures whenever indicated by the SPCS.

-This process makes it all the more important to address the lack of the SPCS's capacity to ensure the phytosanitary security of imported consignments of regulated articles, and particularly the detection and diagnosis of plant quarantine pests.
-The project therefore aims to enhance the practical capacity for phytosanitary inspection and diagnostic services in Azerbaijan in accordance with the international standards for phytosanitary measures of the International Plant Protection Convention (IPPC).
+This process made it all the more important to address the lack of the SPCS's capacity to ensure the phytosanitary security of imported consignments of regulated articles, and particularly the detection and diagnosis of plant quarantine pests.
+The project therefore aimed to enhance the practical capacity for phytosanitary inspection and diagnostic services in Azerbaijan in accordance with IPPC international standards.

 Pest diagnostics service strengthened

 A number of capacity-building activities for inspectors (136) and laboratory staff (17) on various aspects of pest diagnostics both in Azerbaijan and abroad were conducted.
 These include: three rounds (one for each year of project implementation) of training in basic inspection and pest diagnostics, on-the-job training for laboratory staff, and validation of laboratory methods.